LuisLauM/LXOM/cran-comments.md

 > And here the output stops (crash?).

 I have made some corrections and the functions are working well again (I have used demos and made some calculations with external data).
 Nevertheless, when I check (ONLY IN R >= 3.0.0), I am still observing the error with x64 arch examples.
 In short, this problem is only observable in example's environment.
 Moreover, there is little information about this issue, most forums suggest some problem with DLL source in R 3.0.x.

+## Third submission

+> Pls remove the redundant "Package oriented to" from DESCRIPTION file.

+Done